VentusUta/BewlyBewly-AveMujica/README.md

 ## 👋 Introduction

-<big>Due to developers losing interest, this project is dying.</big>

 > [!NOTE]
 > I'm very sorry that my mental state has been particularly poor recently, so I haven't submitted any commits.
 >